-Here is some advice from Mental Health Australia on things you can do to help improve your mental health:
+Mental Health Australia advice on how to improve your mental health

 - 2 in 5 Australians don’t get enough sleep.
 Find out why a good night’s sleep can benefit your mental health.
 Try and get an early night during Mental Health Month.

 - Staying active can increase your wellbeing.
 Read more on the link between physical and mental health.
 See if you can find a way to be more active in October.
 It can be a walk around the block or parking a little further away from the entrance of a building.

 - Consider disconnecting to connect.
 Are your tech habits stopping you from tuning into what’s going on around you?
 Could you give up social media one night a week during October?

 - Find out if the people in your life need support.
 SuicideLine has some resources if you are concerned about someone.

 - Share your journey with your friends and family to help them understand your experience.